tianon/docker-postgres-upgrade/README.md

 For this to be feasible, your directory structure should look something like this: (if yours does not, either adjust it, or scroll down to see the alternate pattern for running this image)

+The additional parameter --timescaledb-version is available and should be run as follows :
+	--timescaledb-version=2.5.1
+2.5.1 corresponding to the version of timescaledb.
+Your current version is available in PostgreSQL witht the command: \dx This parameter requires Internet access because it downloads timescaledb package before upgrading

 ```console
 $ find DIR -mindepth 2 -maxdepth 2
 DIR/OLD/data